Warren Taylor, MD, MHSc

 Dr. Warren Taylor joined the Vanderbilt Department of Psychiatry and the Vanderbilt Center for Cognitive Medicine in 2012.
 He currently has a joint appointment between Vanderbilt University Medical Center and the Geriatric Research, Education, and Clinical Center (GRECC) at the Nashville VA Hospital in the VA Tennessee Valley Health System.
-His primary administrative roles include serving as the Division Director of the Vanderbilt Division of Geriatric Psychiatry and Program Director for the Vanderbilt Fellowship in Geriatric Psychiatry.
+His primary administrative roles include serving as the Division Director of the both the Divisions of General Psychiatry and Geriatric Psychiatry as well as Program Director for the Vanderbilt Fellowship in Geriatric Psychiatry.
 He has served on numerous NIH grant review committees and is a frequent reviewer for scientific journals for manuscripts on depression, aging and cognitive neuroscience.
 He mentors a wide range of individuals developing research careers in these areas.

 Dr. Taylor is an expert in the diagnosis and treatment of older adults with depressive disorders.
 He provides outpatient care of depressed elders and directs a large research group focused on this population.